 Regulation and new legislative changes to how cryptocurrency is being used and/or being perceived in different countries all around the world is important in understanding cryptocurrency adoption.
-In this article, which is the first in a series of country-specific close-ups, we take a look at the state of cryptocurrency in India and how changing legislation is favoring the adoption of P2P trading.
+In this article, which is the first in a series of country insights, we take a look at the state of cryptocurrency in India and how changing legislation is favoring the adoption of P2P trading.

 Cryptocurrency and its legislation in India has been a topic covered widely over the past year, with more and more voices joining the conversation.
 The central bank in India (RBI) imposed a ban on all financial institutions dealing with cryptocurrency settlements, such as exchanges, as a precautionary measure in a press release.
 The largest centralized exchange in Indian at that time, Zebpay, closed its doors as a result and relocated to Malta, considered one of the worlds cryptocurrency hotspots.